idaholab/TMAP8/doc/content/verification_and_validation/ver-1kc-2.md

 \end{equation}

 where $C_1$ and $C_2$ represent the concentration fields in enclosures 1 and 2 respectively, $t$ is the time, and $D$ denotes the diffusivity.
-Note that the diffusivity can be different for different species and enclosures, but is defined the same for all in this case.
+Note that the diffusivity may vary across different species and enclosures.
+However, in this case, it is assumed to be identical for all.

 The concentration in Enclosure 1 is related to the partial pressure and concentration in Enclosure 2 via the interface sorption law: